 If you think you (or your entity) might be affected and you wish to certify your FATCA status to us, please contact BNZ’s dedicated Global Tax Compliance team via:

 - Mail: BNZ Global Tax Compliance Team, PO BOX 995, Shortland Street, Auckland 1140, New Zealand

 - Email: BNZ_Global_Tax_Compliance@bnz.co.nz

 Note that this team cannot give you tax advice.
-If you need professional tax advice regarding FATCA, several local advisers that specialise in US tax are listed on the US Embassy’s website.
+If you need professional tax advice regarding FATCA, please consult a taxation specialist.

 Under FATCA, we are required to report personal and account information on individual customers who are US citizens or tax residents, entity customers that are organised in the US or controlled by US citizens or tax residents, ‘non-participating financial institutions’ (which are financial institutions that are not compliant with FATCA), and certain other customers for whom we’ve been unable to determine a FATCA status.
 The information is reported annually to New Zealand Inland Revenue (unless certain minimum account thresholds apply), which sends it on to the US IRS.